Techjork/.github/README.md

-# Techjork IT Solutions Limited
+# **Techjork IT Solutions Limited**

-Where Security Meets Innovation
+*Where Security Meets Innovation*

-This repository hosts Techjork IT Solution Limited's website, showcasing our commitment to integrating cutting-edge security practices with innovative solutions in software development and DevOps.
+Welcome to [Techjork IT Solutions Limited](https://www.techjork.com).
+We blend cutting-edge security practices with creative solutions in software development and DevOps.